LANL-Seismoacoustics/stochprop/doc/source/quickstart.rst

         :align: center
         :figclass: align-center

-This identifies seasonal trends such that summer extends from week 20 -- 33 and winter covering weeks 38 -- 52 and 1 -- 14.
+This identifies seasonal trends such that summer extends from week 20 to 33 and winter covers weeks 38 -- 52 and 1 -- 14.
 For comparison, the :code:`stochprop plot ess-ratio` analysis above identified similar seasonal trends though with a slightly longer summer (weeks 19 - 35).
 While this additional analysis isn't overtly needed for this mid-latitude location, analysis of seasonal trends near the equatorial and polar regions is often elucidated by this EOF coefficient overlap analysis.

 ----------------------
 Propagation Statistics